-Update on environmental testing on Menzie, Audrey, Lawrence Avenues - City of Guelph
+Updated: Update on environmental testing on Menzie, Audrey, Lawrence Avenues - City of Guelph

-Guelph, Ont., March 5, 2020—The City has completed analysis of soil vapour samples taken from Menzie, Audrey and Lawrence Avenues, and on the laneway between Lawrence and Victoria Road South.
+Guelph, Ont., March 5, 2020 – The City completed analysis of soil vapour samples taken from Menzie, Audrey and Lawrence Avenues, and on the laneway between Lawrence and Victoria Road South.

-Testing has found elevated levels of trichloroethylene (TCE) in 12 of 15 soil vapour samples taken from probes last fall.
-These results have been shared with the Ministry of the Environment, Conservation and Parks (MECP) and Welling-Dufferin-Guelph Public Health.
+Testing found elevated levels of trichloroethylene (TCE) in some soil vapour samples taken from probes in the area last fall.
+These results have been shared with the Ministry of the Environment, Conservation and Parks (MECP) and Wellington-Dufferin-Guelph Public Health.

 Next steps

-The MECP is taking the lead on indoor air sampling of 20 potentially affected homes to determine whether any further action needs to be taken.
+The MECP has offered indoor air sampling to 10 homes to determine whether any further action needs to be taken.
 Households were identified based on the MECP’s consideration of the data.

-Residents of households identified for indoor air sampling are being contacted by the MECP directly by delivered notice.
+Residents of households identified for indoor air sampling were contacted by the MECP directly by hand-delivered notice.

 The City will also collect another round of soil vapour samples from installed probes this spring to examine any seasonal effects of TCE in soil vapour and will continue to share future information with the MECP and Public Health.